 Alternatively, several junctions are used, or the electric potential of the junction is extended to help carriers along, as is done in p-i-n semiconductors which have an intrinsic (undoped) semiconductor layer in the middle.

 This solar cell technology produces cells with many defects, making them difficult to dope, and ultimately setting a limit on the junction potential that can be achieved.
 Defects also make the films more resistive, and overall make the cell’s performance dependent on the density of carriers present.
-To model this complex behaviour can be very challenging, and is a topic we’ll tackle in the Data Sets & Models section.
+To model this complex behaviour can be very challenging, and this is a topic we’ll tackle in the Data Sets & Models section.

 Probably the best-developed thin-film solar cell technology is amorphous silicon, which means silicon that isn’t arranged into a perfect crystal structure.
 It’s been in commercial production since 1980, and has the immediate advantage of not needing special crystal vibrations in order to absorb light (since the crystal lattices are all mismatched anyway).
 Therefore it has a direct band gap, and absorbs more strongly than monocrystalline silicon.